be Conservative, when Jesus Christ was so Revolutionary ? |

 Will that kind of faith save anyone?

-"Look here, you rich men, now is the time to cry and groan with anguished grief because of all the terrible troubles ahead of you.
+![]() "Look here, you rich men, now is the time to cry and groan with anguished grief because of all the terrible troubles ahead of you.
 Your wealth is even now rotting away, and your fine clothes are becoming mere moth-eaten rags.
 The value of your gold and silver is dropping fast, yet it will stand as evidence against you and eat your flesh like fire.
 That is what you have stored up for yourselves to receive on that coming day of judgment.
 For listen!
 Hear the cries of the field workers whom you have cheated of their pay.
 Their cries have reached the ears of the Lord of Hosts.
 You have spent your years here on earth having fun, satisfying your every whim, and now your fat hearts are ready for the slaughter.
 You have condemned and killed good men who had no power to defend themselves against you."
-Conservatives may love to quote some verses from John, but have you ever heard them quote these?
-"If someone who is supposed to be a Christian has money enough to live
+Conservatives may love to quote some verses from John, but ![]() "If someone who is supposed to be a Christian has money enough to live

 well, and sees a brother in need and won't help him – how can God's love